Psychedelic pop: Decline and revivals

 By the end of the 1960s, psychedelic folk and rock were in retreat.
 Many surviving acts moved away from psychedelia into either more back-to-basics "roots rock", traditional-based, pastoral or whimsical folk, the wider experimentation of progressive rock, or riff-laden heavy rock.
 Psychedelic influences lasted a little longer in pop music, stretching into the early 1970s.

 Psychedelic pop became a component of the neo-psychedelic style.
 There were occasional mainstream acts that dabbled in the genre, including Prince's mid-1980s work and some of Lenny Kravitz's 1990s output, but it has mainly been the domain of alternative and indie rock bands.
+Animal Collective saw commercial success in the 2000s; their 2009 album Merriweather Post Pavilion featured a reverb-heavy psychedelic pop sound that exerted a wide influence on music of the subsequent decade.